 "No one takes bowling seriously.
 Why would you?"

 Level 2 - You've been working on getting better at bowling and are wondering if you are ready to join a league.

 All guides are totally FREE!
 Click on the level that best describes you.

 If you are a higher-level bowler, you will want to also read our FREE Guides to Understanding Oil Patterns.

 Youth - You are young, or the parent of someone who is, and want to know what bowling opportunities there are for youth.

 Level 3 - A few of your league members have noticed your dedication and have asked you to be on their team at an upcoming tournament.

 If you did not grow up with a bowling ball in your hand, our free guides will help.
 Learn how serious bowling works, how to get started at it and then move up each level as you improve, and where you can turn for help along the way.

-BowlingSeriously.com will not teach you how to improve your bowling technique or tell you which bowling balls are the best - you already have plenty of other websites that will do that!
-A hearty list of links to them can be found in the sidebar at The Tenth Board.
-But, BowlingSeriously.com will provide you with a roadmap of serious bowling, tell you about the state of Bowling Today and give you some additional Resources to help you bowl seriously.
-(And it will tell you more about Tom Shannon and why he is important.)
+Want to improve your bowling technique or learn which bowling balls are the best?
+You already have plenty of other websites that will help with that!
+A hearty list of links to them can be found way down the right sidebar at The Tenth Board.

 BowlingSeriously.com covers ten-pin bowling in the United States, with apologies to candlepin, duckpin, five-pin, and other bowlers in the US and elsewhere.
 (Ten-pin bowling is the most popular of the bowling varieties around the world.)